A geometric approach to exponentially small splitting: The generic zero-Hopf bifurcation of co-dimension two: Introduction

 Having said that, our approach does not require us to assume that the unperturbed manifolds are nonanalytic.
 In fact,

-would be a more general statement for the splitting, with $\widetilde \phi_0(0)\ne 0$ if the unperturbed manifolds are nonanalytic at the origin (this will be a simple consequence of \eqref{Deltauexp} below).
+would be a more general statement for the splitting, with $\widetilde \phi_0(0)\ne 0$ if the unperturbed manifolds are nonanalytic at the origin.
 More generally, we have

-where $\beta\in \mathbb N$ is the smallest number for which the higher order ``corrections'' $\psi_{1,\beta}^\pm$, to the unperturbed manifold, are nonanalytic at the origin, see Lemma \ref{lem:Pnl}.
-We therefore speculate whether the following holds true: The formal series expansion of the connection converges or there is some $\beta\in \mathbb N$ and some $C_\beta\ne 0$ such that
+provided that $\beta\in \mathbb N$ is the smallest number for which the higher order ``corrections'' $\psi_{1,\beta}^\pm$, to the unperturbed manifold, are nonanalytic at the origin, see Lemma \ref{lem:Pnl}.
+These statements are simple consequences of \eqref{Deltauexp} below.
+We therefore speculate whether the following holds true: Either \begin{enumerate} \item the formal series expansion of the connection converges and $d(\epsilon)= 0$ for all $0<\epsilon\ll 1$, \end{enumerate} \textnormal{or} \begin{enumerate}[resume*] \item there is some $\beta\in \mathbb N_0$ and some $C_\beta\ne 0$ such that

+\end{enumerate} This conjecture relates to the existence of ``ultra-exponentially small splitting of separatrices'' as discussed in \cite{fiedler2025a}.
 We leave this open to future work. \end{remark}